Russ Finsterwald

 Russell Weihr Finsterwald (August 12, 1896 – June 13, 1962) was an American football and basketball player and coach.
 He played both sports at Syracuse University between 1916 and 1917 before serving in the U.S. Army during World War I. He played professional football for the 1920 Detroit Heralds during the first regular season of the National Football League (NFL), then known as the American Professional Football Association (APFA).
 He also served as the head coach of the Ohio University football and men's basketball teams in the early 1920s.

-Early years
+Early life

 Finsterwald was born in 1896 in Athens, Ohio.

 Athletic career

 Finsterwald attended Syracuse University, where he received varsity letters in football, basketball and baseball.
 He played for the Syracuse Orange football team in 1916 and 1917.
 After the 1917 season, he served in the U.S. Army during World War I, attaining the rank of second lieutenant.
 After his discharge, he enrolled at Ohio University, where he played during the 1919 season as a member of the Ohio Bobcats football team.

 In September 1920, the National Football League (called the American Professional Football Association during the 1920 and 1921 seasons) was founded at a meeting in the Hupmobile auto showroom of the owner of the Canton Bulldogs.
 In the inaugural season of the NFL, Finsterwald appeared in two games as a wingback for the 1920 Detroit Heralds.